jrief/django-shop-productvariations/README.rst

 * create an Option group.
 * add options and the corresponding price to the group.
 * add a Text option.
-* choose which Text options and/or which Option groups shall be available for each specific products kind.
+* choose which Text options and/or Option groups shall be available for each specific kind of products in your shop.

 The product_detail.html template